saritakumar-dev/quiz-app-node-react/README.md

 Architecture Note: This is a decoupled full-stack application.
 The React SPA acts as the client-side interface, making asynchronous REST API calls to a Node.js/Express server which handles all database operations and business logic.

+⚙️ Installation and Setup

+🔌 API Documentation
+The React application communicates with the Node.js backend via the following REST endpoints:

+Subjects
+GET /api/subjects - Fetches all available subjects and their icons for the Dashboard.

+Quizzes
+GET /api/quiz/:subjectId - Retrieves all questions and chapters for a specific subject name.
+POST /api/quiz/create - Submits a new quiz (questions, chapters, and marks) to the database.